Links on Android Authority may earn us a commission. Learn more.

 How can I send and receive faxes from my Gmail account?

-Yes, the modern Gmail is suddenly colliding with 1990’s technology!
-If you have to deal with anyone still clinging onto their beloved fax machines, you can use Gmail to send a fax to them.
-If you’re willing to pay a monthly fee, you can set up a virtual fax number to receive faxes back into your Gmail inbox.
-When you set up a new fax account with Fax Plus, you can send up to a total of ten pages before being charged a nominal fee per page.
+Yes, modern technology is suddenly colliding with 1990s technology!
+If you have to deal with anyone still clinging to their beloved fax machines, you can use Gmail to send a fax to them.
+If you’re willing to pay a monthly fee, you can set up a virtual fax number to receive faxes in your Gmail inbox.
+When you set up a new fax account with Fax Plus, you can send up to ten pages before being charged a nominal fee per page.

 How can I set up automatic email reminders in Gmail?

 Gmail is now turning into your mother or spouse by nagging you to reply to emails.
 It will also scan your Sent box to see which of your emails have not been answered by the recipient so that you can chase them up.
 Useful?
 Perhaps to some people.
-But if you don’t like Google constantly poking you with a big stick, you can easily switch off this feature in the settings.
+But if you don’t like it, you can easily switch off this feature in the settings.

 How to set up email templates in Gmail